pvrose/zzatools/readme.txt

 Windows Installation
 --------------------

-A file zzalog.msi is available from https://sourceforge/projects/zzalog.
+A file ZZALOG-3.6.7.msi is available from https://sourceforge/projects/zzalog.
 Please follow instructions to install this.
 ZZALOG will be installed in "C:\Program Files\GM3ZZA\ZZALOG\".
 Data used by ZZALOG will be installed in "C:\ProgramData\GM3ZZA\ZZALOG".